Bedgrove Infant School were in need of a library building that would be inspiring and exciting.

 We went to visit another school, Pebble Brook in Aylesbury because they were also using one (of your buildings) and they had good things to say about it and we liked what we saw so we decided that would suit our purpose.

-Did you have a prior relationship with Pebble Brook School?
+We got you in touch with another school that had used Green Retreats before, did you have a prior relationship with the Pebble Brook School?

 Did you find any obstacles with any planning permission or permitted development to put the building in place?

 No, we just had to make sure where the drains were, to avoid covering them.
 Otherwise, it was really quite straight forward, which was another plus point with going with Green Retreats.

 Did you visit our showroom; how did you find it?

 Yes, we did – I wanted one in my garden!
 It was really nice to see all the different types of garden rooms, it was worthwhile.